 It is estimated that 7.3 million traditional tank-based water heaters are disposed into landfills each year in the United States.
 Keys to preventing the production of waste is to practice the 3Rs: Reduce, Reuse, and Recycle.
 With a tankless water heater, you can be sure that the 3Rs are in place.

 The 3Rs (Reduce, Reuse & Recycle) prove that tankless water heaters are green

-Reusing a product may actually be more beneficial than recycling, because it doesn’t require any reprocessing before it can be used again.
-Every part on a tankless water heater is replaceable, so you won’t have to worry about replacing the entire unit if there’s a malfunction.
+Reusing a product may actually be more beneficial than recycling because it doesn’t require any reprocessing before it can be used again.
+Every part of a tankless water heater is replaceable, so you won’t have to worry about replacing the entire unit if there’s a malfunction.
 Just repair the damaged part and your unit is as good as new.
-With a tank water heater you’re more than likely going to have to replace the whole thing.
+With a tank water heater, you’re more than likely going to have to replace the whole thing.

 Use Less Energy